 All three suspects fled the scene; however, Noah Smith, covered in blood, caught the eye of Sheriff Robert E. Case.
 He detained the suspects and questioned them, but he quickly released them and decided not to press any charges.
 A state grand jury composed of twenty white men heard the testimonies of fifty to seventy-five witnesses one month later.
 All witnesses claimed that they did not see any crime take place, meaning that the grand jury could make no indictment.

-When Lincoln County District Attorney, E. C. Barlow criticized the lack of witness cooperation, as well as the sheriff’s actions in handling the situation.
-A second grand jury was held in January 1956; however, the second jury obtained no new information since the first jury.
+When Lincoln County District Attorney, E. C. Barlow criticized the lack of witness cooperation, as well as the sheriff’s actions in handling the situation, a second grand jury was held in January 1956.
+However, the second jury obtained no new information.
 Ultimately, none of the three suspects ever faced charges.